-I grew up in the canned and frozen “convenience” food era of the 1960s and 70s.
+I grew up in the canned and frozen “convenience” food era of the sixties and severties.
 But by the 2010’s, when I began homeschooling, the organic movement was in full bloom.

-In addition, there were moms who were strictly organic in their diets, both vegetarian and meat-eating.
+In addition, there were moms who were strictly organic in their diets, whether vegetarian or meat-eating.
 Some of the mothers were not just feeding their preschoolers, but also still nursing them at the ages of three and four.
 More power to them, but to be “on call” indefinitely like that was not in my make-up.

 Some of the Earth Mothers (and even some Earth Fathers) expressed their naturalistic tendencies more in their approaches to homeschooling, or in their spiritual practices.

-But I have made my peace with unschooling.
-For us, it has, at times, been a necessary tool, especially when dealing with a certain species of strong-willed, independent and relatively mature teen, who resents a parent’s hand in anything he or she does.
+Since these initial impressions, I have made my peace with unschooling.
+For us, it has been at times a necessary tool, especially when dealing with my younger son, who belongs to a certain species of teenager: strong-willed, independent, relatively mature, and resentful of a parent’s hand, in anything he does.

-On the other hand, perhaps because of his dependence on structure, unschooling has not worked well for my child with autism.
+On the other hand, perhaps because of my older autistic son’s dependence on structure, unschooling has not worked especially well.
 Given nothing to do, he would choose exactly that.
 To do nothing (academic, that is.)

 Yoga and meditation is another outlook/practice/philosophy that Earth Mothers often seem to indulge in.
-I have done yoga poses, off and on, since I first nabbed my mom’s Gloria Swanson yoga book in high school in the late 70’s.
-But never have I undergone a course, or gone to a yoga den, or had a consistent yoga or meditation practice of my own.
+I have done yoga poses, off and on, since I first nabbed my mom’s Gloria Swanson yoga book in high school in the late seventies.
+But never have I enrolled in a course, or gone to a yoga den, or had a consistent yoga or meditation practice of my own.
 It was more of an aspirational goal, for fitness and flexibility.
-Which, alas, remains merely aspirational since I have not reached it.
+Which, alas, remains merely aspirational, since I have not reached it.

-Like the others above, Yoga is a nature-inspired practice, an attempt to align the mind and body.
-Something that frankly never occurred to most of us stress monkeys coming of age in the ‘80s.
+Like the other outlooks above, Yoga is a nature-inspired practice, an attempt to align the mind and body.
+Something that frankly never occurred to most of us stress monkeys coming of age in the eighties.